Every Man Has a Woman Who Loves Him: John Lennon version

 A new version of the song was created for the compilation album Every Man Has a Woman.
 It stripped away Ono's lead vocal, while bringing Lennon's backing vocal up in the mix, thus making it effectively a John Lennon song.
 Ono can still be heard singing effectively backup in parts of the refrain.
 Besides eliminating Ono's lead vocal, this version also eliminates a short instrumental part.

-Urish and Bielen speculate that Lennon created this mix before he died in anticipation of putting together an album of other artists performing Ono's songs as a birthday present to her.
+Ben Urish and Ken Bielen speculate that Lennon created this mix before he died in anticipation of putting together an album of other artists performing Ono's songs as a birthday present to her.
 The song had been recorded on an alternate copy on September 22, 1980 during the mixing of Double Fantasy.
 Although the recording was available, it was not included on the original release of Milk and Honey in 1984.

 It was released as a single with B-side featuring "It's Alright" by Ono and Sean Lennon.
 In fact, this was the last unreleased or "new" John Lennon song to be released as a single; it failed to chart in the United Kingdom but charted at #52 on the Mainstream Rock chart in the United States.
 This version was included on the 1990 Lennon compilation album Lennon.
 It was also released as a bonus track on the CD reissue of Milk and Honey in 2001.

-In 2007, the song was re-released as a UK-only 12" single on the Mynx record label where it was coupled with Elvis Costello's cover version of Yoko Ono's song "Walking on Thin Ice".
+In 2007, the song was re-released as a UK-only 12" single on the Nynx record label where it was coupled with Elvis Costello's cover version of Yoko Ono's song "Walking on Thin Ice".

 Blaney criticized this version for using Lennon's harmony vocal as a lead vocal, which, according to Blaney "it is not."